dangelic/relational-db-univ-practical-parser/README.md

 which involves generating tables, parsing XML and CSV data, storing the data into hashmaps, generating queries, and filling multiple types of entities in a schema.
 The program utilizes Maven for build management and requires specific data file locations.

+-> See the code comments for further information.
 ## This Java program does the following:
 - Loads a database schema including constraints and indexes into a postgresDB (local database)
 - Parses XML and CSV data plus perform a cleanup for preprocessing (adding missing special characters based on an algorithm)